 Hello I'm Heath founder CEO and poop curator of Pendleton pythons.

-The collection we have been building over the last 3 years was selective, knowing we wanted to provide hands on quality care of the animals but still needing the base morphs for our projects, we acquired a total of 26 snakes and held back 20 of our babies produced and continue to add new morphs each year.
+The collection we have been building over many years was selective, knowing we wanted to provide hands on quality care of the animals but still needing the base morphs for our projects, we acquired a total of 26 snakes and held back 20 of our babies produced and continue to add new morphs each year.

 There are many species I see the big breeders working with that have caught my interest but I intend on sticking with the ball python, to me it has the perfect size and temperament for a pet snake.
 With well over a thousand morphs to choose from and growing.
 Ball pythons offer endless breeding combinations which will allow me to take my own direction in the future.